22 Feb Family Matters – In Life and Real Estate

 In the spirit of family day, today’s blog post isn’t so much of an analysis or an informational post.
 It’s really a reflection on one simple truth: When your family changes, so do your housing needs.

 Hey, I said it was a simple truth so yes, I’m aware it’s a little obvious!

-Back in the day, there was a bit of a traditional route people took… Consider my grandparents.
-They got married, found a starter home, and started their family in London, Ontario.
+Back in the day, there was a bit of a traditional route people took… Consider my grandparents: they got married, found a starter home, and began their family in London.
 As the kids started to grow, they relocated to a larger family home in Burlington, Ontario (where my family has remained, making me a third generation Burlington-ian).
 The kids moved out pretty shortly after finishing school, and my grandmother still lives in that family home.

 Today’s changing economic and demographic landscape has made things a little less “traditional” for millennials making housing choices.

 - Many millennials are moving back in with their parents after finishing school.

 - Millennials are often choosing to have children later in life.
 Proximity to schools or kid-friendly neighbourhoods may not be as important until later in life.